 In 1979 the area covered by the Association was enlarged to include the area to the west of Kilgraston Road and Blackford Avenue, roughly bounded by the Astley Ainslie hospital and Whitehouse Loan.

-The objectives of the founding group were to promote an interest in the character and quality of life in the area; to encourage a high standard of architecture and town planning and to react to proposals affecting the area’s development, to foster public amenity and to provide good relations in the community itself.
+The objectives of the founding group in the summer of 1974 were to promote an interest in the character and quality of life in the area; to encourage a high standard of architecture and town planning and to react to proposals affecting the area’s development, to foster public amenity and to provide good relations in the community itself.

 As time has gone on the objectives of the association have become more sharply defined so that now certain members of the committee have a specific responsibility for particular areas e.g. planning matters, liaison with the Community Council, gardens etc.

 The Association produces a newsletter three times a year.

 The current edition and all previous editions can be viewed online here.

 Much of the Grange is within the Grange Conservation Area.
 Its character is defined in the Council’s Grange Conservation Area Character Appraisal which can be read here.
 This document was re-written in consultation with the Grange Association in 2014.

 A map of the conservation area can be viewed here.
 The conservation area is shown dark-shaded.
 Light areas of the map fall outwith the conservation area and are light-shaded.

 The Grange conservation area straddles the boundaries of: